 First, the therapist will try and gather as much information from the teen.
 They will try to learn about their relationships, school life, fears, hopes, family life, and more.
 Next, the therapist will try and pinpoint any problem areas, then help the teen make the changes needed to overcome whatever problems they face.

 Since it involves children under the age of 18, there a few rules that apply specifically to teen counseling.

 - Parents Do Not Attend the First Session

 The first session is just between the teen and the therapist.
-This is done because for the teen to truly open up and let the counselor in, they must feel as if they can trust them.
+This is done because for the teen to open up and let the counselor truly, they must feel as if they can trust them.
 This first session allows for a rapport to be established, allowing the teen to feel confident enough to express themself freely.

 - Therapist-Client Confidentiality

 As with any relationship between patient and doctor, even if the patient is a minor, there is a strict confidentiality code.
 The teen therapist may not disclose any details of the session to the parents, other than general information about their diagnosis and the teen's progress.
 However, if the teen has expressed any thoughts of suicide, the intention of self-harm, or if any evidence of sexual abuse has come to light, past or present, the therapist must, by law, report this information to the appropriate authority.

 Several online platforms offer online teen counseling with fully trained online counselors and even specialized online teen therapy counselors, at a far lower cost than you would expect to pay with traditional in-person therapists.
 Some platforms even claim that you can enjoy a month of 24 hours access to your very own specialist online teen counselor for less than a single session with an in-person therapist.